Deciding where to sell your stuff to make more money can be overwhelming, but you can use an app you already have to

 Another way to get more people to see your wares is to list them on multiple platforms like Mercari, Craigslist and OfferUp.
 Doing this increases the chances of someone seeing your item and getting it sold more quickly.

 If your post still isn’t attracting buyers, you can boost your post by making it an advertisement.
-Boosting a post is probably only worth it if you are selling a very high-value item or many items that you’ve grouped together in a single listing.
+Boosting a post is probably worth it only if you are selling a high-value item or many items that you’ve grouped together in a single listing.

 To boost your post, set your budget, add the amount of time you want the ad to run, then pay Facebook.
-Facebook accepts credit, debit and PayPal, but also gives you the option to link a bank account directly.
+Facebook accepts credit, debit and PayPal, but it also gives you the option to link a bank account directly.